-When creating a seating plan, be careful not to try and cram too many seats or tables in your outdoor dining area.
+When creating a seating plan, be careful not to try and cram too many seats or restaurant table tops in your outdoor dining area.
 As with the inside of your restaurant, tables that are too close together can make your diners uncomfortable and pose an obstacle for your staff.
 Some patio seating areas may actually be smaller than the inside of your restaurant, so if that is the case, you’ll want to make sure not to get too carried away.
 Instead, focus on creating an intimate and romantic space that will accommodate an appropriate number of diners.

 6. Consider an Outdoor Bar

 If you have the space for it, adding a patio bar can be another revenue source for your restaurant.
 A secondary patio bar provides your guests with an alternative spot to grab a drink and offers the convenience of not having to go back inside to order another round.

 If you want to pack your patio year-round, you’ll need to add sources of heat to comfort your guests during chillier months.
 Gas heaters are an effective option, but nothing beats the visual appeal of a fire pit or outdoor fireplace — which can be equally enjoyed on cool summer nights.